jrte/ribose/README.md

   <a href="https://www.youtube.com/watch?v=TfYf_rPWUdY"><img src="https://github.com/jrte/ribose/raw/master/etc/markdown/2-gears-white.jpeg"></a>
 </p>

 For a more recent example, consider a **C** function compiled to sequences of machine instructions with an entry point (call) and maybe one or more exit points (return).
 This can be decomposed into a set of vectors of non-branching instructions, each terminating with a branch (or return) instruction.
-These vectors are ratcheted through the control unit of a CPU and each sequential instruction is mapped (decoded and executed) to effect specific local changes in the state of the machine.
+These vectors are ratcheted through the control unit of a CPU and each sequential instruction is decoded and executed to effect specific local changes in the state of the machine.
 Branching instructions evaluate machine state to select the next vector for execution.
 All of this is effected by a von Neumann CPU, chasing an instruction pointer.
 As long as the stack pointer is fixed on the frame containing a function the instruction pointer will trace a regular pattern within the bounds of the compiled function.
 This regularity would be obvious in the source code for the function as implemented in a procedural programming language like **C**, where the interplay of concatenation (';'), union (if/else/switch) and repetition (while/do/for) is apparent.
 It may not be so obvious in source code written in other, eg functional, programming languages, but it all gets compiled down to machine code to run on von Neumann CPUs, on the ground or in the cloud.

 From an extreme but directionally correct perspective it can be said that almost all software processes operating today are running on programmable calculators with keyboards and heaps of RAM.
 Modern computing machines are the multigenerational inheritors of von Neumann's architecture, which was originally developed to support numeric use cases.
 These machines are "[Turing complete](https://en.wikipedia.org/wiki/Brainfuck)", so all that is required to accommodate textual data is a numeric encoding of text characters.
 [Programmers can do the rest](https://www.cs.nott.ac.uk/~pszgmh/Parsing.hs).
 Since von Neumann's day we've seen lots of giddy-up but the focus in [machine development](https://github.com/jrte/ribose/raw/master/reference/50_Years_of_Army_Computing.pdf) has mainly been on miniaturization and optimizations to compensate for RAM access lag.